srid/neuron/doc/Guide/Plugins/Tags.md

 In the above example, the note is tagged with `#cognitive-distortion` which also links to the tag page.

-Tags can also be specified in the [[metadata]] block.
+Tags can also be specified in the [[Zettel metadata]] block.
 The above tag can be specified alternatively as follows:

 ```markdown
 ---